readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

    404 pages are also okay!
      If documentation pages have been removed or moved, it can make the maintainer of the referring website aware that they need to update their link.
-     Users will be aware that the documentation still exist but has changed.
+     Users will be aware that the documentation **project** still exists but has changed.

      The default Read the Docs 404 page is designed to be helpful, but you can also design your own, see :ref:`hosting:Custom Not Found (404) Pages`.